 Just like oral testimony, declarations are subject to the rules of evidence.
 In order to make sure that your testimony is not excluded, here is a list of tips to help you draft an effective declaration for family court.

-Tips to Write a Declaration for Family Court in California
+Tips to Write a Declaration for Family Court in CA

 #1: Follow the California Rules of Court [DECLARATIONS HAVE A 10 PAGE LIMIT]

 California Rule of Court 5.118 limits the length of a declaration (attached to your RFO) to ten (10) pages.
 Likewise, a responsive declaration to that RFO cannot exceed ten (10) pages.

 Sometimes, it can seem impossible to keep your thoughts and concerns about the best interests of your child or the basis for your request for sanctions pursuant to Family Code 271 to less than 10 pages.
 This is the well-being of your child we are talking about, right?
 Surely, given the unique facts of your case, the judge would not hold you to this page limit… Wrong.
 No matter how awful the opposing party is or how egregious your allegations are, the 10 page limit always applies.